Josborne-cc/CANBus_Elevator/README.md

         To use this program the elevator folder must be placed under /var/www/html and the group and passwords file must be placed under /var/www
     Server Comm Program:
         This is for transfering the data from the CAN network to a MySQL database and for recieving controls from the remote PC

+    Notes on compilation for phase 2:

     The server and the server comm program are both run on a linux pc.
 I used (ubuntu 16.04).
     The following must be installed on the computer:
         - boost libraries
         - apache2
         - MySQL
-        - PHP with MySQL and LAMP extentions
+        - PHP with MySQL and LAMP extentions g++ was used to compile the server comm program

 Phase 3: